 - Top 10 Famous People With Autism – TopTenz

 Dyslexia can often be paired with ADD/ADHD.
-To highlight the challenges that people with ADD & ADHD face in school, I am listing some information here to help people better understand ADHD, as well as providing some resources below:
+6.1 million children in the United State, aged 2-17, have been diagnosed with ADHD.
+It is estimated that 1 in 5 children have a form of ADHD.
+To highlight the challenges that people with ADHD face in school, I am listing some information here to help people better understand ADHD, as well as providing some resources below:

 - ADHD As A Difference In Cognition, Not A Disorder – Stephen Tonti at TEDx Talks